-(1) a candidate fully engaged in advanced study and research for his degree, who before registration was engaged upon research to the satisfaction of the Faculty or Board of Studies, may be exempted from not more than two academic sessions;
+(1) a candidate fully engaged in advanced study and research for the degree, who before registration was engaged upon research to the satisfaction of the committee, may be exempted from not more than two academic sessions;

-(2) in special circumstances the Faculty or Board of Studies may grant permission for the candidate to spend not more than one calendar year of his program in advanced study and research at another institution provided that his work can be supervised in a manner satisfactory to the Faculty or Board of Studies;
+(2) in special circumstances the committee may grant permission for the candidate to spend not more than one calendar year of the program in advanced study and research at another institution provided that the work can be supervised in a manner satisfactory to the committee;

-(3) in exceptional cases, the Professorial Board on the recommendation of the Faculty or Board of Studies may grant permission for a candidate to be exempted from not more than two academic sessions.
+(3) in exceptional cases, the Professorial Board on the recommendation of the committee may grant permission for a candidate to be exempted from not more than two academic sessions.

-6. A candidate who is fully engaged in research for the degree shall present himself for examination not later than ten academic sessions from the date of his registration.
-A candidate not fully engaged in research shall present himself for examination not later than twelve academic sessions from the date of his registration.
-In special cases an extension of these times may be granted by the Faculty or Board of Studies.
+6. A candidate who is fully engaged in research for the degree shall present for examination not later than ten academic sessions from the date of registration.
+A candidate not fully engaged in research shall present for examination not later than twelve academic sessions from the date of registration.
+In special cases an extension of these times may be granted by the committee.

-7. The candidate shall be required to devote his whole time to advanced study and research, save that:
+7. The candidate shall be fully engaged in advanced study and research, save that:

-(1) the Faculty or Board of Studies may permit a candidate on application to undertake a limited amount of University teaching or outside work which in its judgment will not interfere with the continuous pursuit of the proposed course of advanced study and research;
+(1) the committee may permit a candidate to undertake a limited amount of University teaching or outside work which in its judgment will not interfere with the continuous pursuit of the proposed course of advanced study and research;